Frequently Asked Questions

 Do children sometimes leave the sponsorship program?

 It is our hope that you will build a long-term and close relationship with your sponsored child.
 We attempt to screen the children that have been placed in the sponsorship program; selecting children that we feel will remain in the orphanage/community for an extended period of time.
-However, in dealing with orphaned and vulnerable children, there may be times when a child will leave the sponsorship program due to a variety of reasons.
+However, in dealing with orphaned and vulnerable children, there may be times when a child will leave the sponsorship program due to a variety of reasons, which include moving out of the project area, attending a different school, living with other family members that are not close by, and others.
 If your child does leave the sponsorship program, we will notify you once we receive this information from our in-country staff.
 Due to the nature of our CarePoint programs (day programs only), there may be times when a child will simply stop attending.
 When this happens, the CarePoint staff will follow up to determine the reason for the child’s absence (changed schools, moved homes, etc.).
 We will wait a period of time before removing the child from our sponsorship program in case the child’s absence is only temporary.
 In some cases, there are times that a detailed explanation is not available.

 How do I write to my child?